AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

 --------------

-There is a Geometry object, for each level as part of the Castro object (this is inhereted through ).
+There is a Geometry object, for each level as part of the Castro object (this is inhereted through AmrLevel).

 ParmParse class
 ---------------